New techniques for bounding stabilizer rank

 \section{Acknowledgments}

+\replacement{We thank the second referee for the key ideas in the proof of Proposition~\ref{prop:stabilizerrankmaximal}}.
 We thank Gerry Myerson for pointing us to the work of Moulton~\cite{MOULTON2001193}.
 BL thanks Kieran Mastel and William Slofstra for helpful discussions.
-VS thanks Daniel Stilck Fran\c{c}a and Matthias Christandl for helpful discussions.
-VS acknowledges financial support from VILLUM FONDEN via the QMATH Centre of Excellence (Grant No. 10059).
+VS thanks Daniel Stilck Fran\c{c}a and Matthias Christandl for helpful discussions. \replacement{BL acknowledges financial support from the University of Waterloo and the Government of Ontario through an Ontario Graduate Scholarship.} VS acknowledges financial support from VILLUM FONDEN via the QMATH Centre of Excellence (Grant No. 10059).

-\section{Background}
+\section{\replacement{Background}}